 Involve Skeptics in the Design Process

-I've made it a practice to identify the strongest skeptics early and give them formal roles in the implementation.
+A practice that consistently works: identify the strongest skeptics early and give them formal roles in the implementation.
 Not token involvement where you brief them occasionally.
 Real authority to shape decisions.

-For a healthcare client implementing AI for patient scheduling, the most resistant person was a scheduler with twenty years of experience.
-She could list fifty reasons why automated scheduling wouldn't work in their environment.
-So we made her the pilot program lead.
+In healthcare AI scheduling rollouts, the most resistant person is often a scheduler with two decades of experience who can list fifty reasons why automated scheduling won't work in their environment.
+The right move is to make that person the pilot program lead.

-She pushed back on features that sounded good in theory but would confuse patients.
-She caught edge cases our system couldn't handle.
-She demanded we build in overrides for situations where human judgment was essential.
-The result was a system that actually worked in their environment because it was designed by someone who understood that environment.
+They push back on features that sound good in theory but would confuse patients.
+They catch edge cases the system can't handle.
+They demand overrides for situations where human judgment is essential.
+The result is a system that actually works in the environment because it was designed by someone who understood that environment.

-The bonus: she became the system's most effective advocate.
-When other schedulers raised concerns, she had already thought through those issues and built solutions.
-She could speak to the team in their language, addressing their real worries rather than offering consultant reassurances.
+The bonus: that same skeptic becomes the system's most effective advocate.
+When other schedulers raise concerns, they've already thought through those issues and built solutions.
+They can speak to the team in their language, addressing real worries rather than offering consultant reassurances.

 Turn skeptics into design partners: